 Audit of the Annual Financial Statements of Wacker Chemie AG and the WACKER Group

-The Supervisory Board’s Audit Committee had awarded the auditing contract in accordance with the resolution of the annual shareholders’ meeting of May 15, 2014.
+The Supervisory Board’s Audit Committee had awarded the auditing contract in accordance with the resolution of the Annual Shareholders’ Meeting of May 8, 2015.
 The auditors issued an unqualified audit report.

 The auditors also examined the risk management system in accordance with Section 91 of the German Stock Corporation Act (AktG).
 The audit verified that the risk management system meets the legal requirements.
 No risks endangering the continued existence of the company were identified.
 The financial-statement documents (including the auditors’ reports, the combined management report and the Executive Board’s proposal for the distribution of profits) were submitted to all the Supervisory Board members in good time.

-After concluding our own examination, we found no grounds for disputing the annual financial statements of Wacker Chemie AG, the consolidated financial statements or the combined management report, or the auditors’ reports.
+After concluding our own examination, we raise no objections to the annual financial statements of Wacker Chemie AG, the consolidated financial statements or the combined management report, or the auditors’ reports.

-We therefore approve the annual financial statements of Wacker Chemie AG and the consolidated financial statements as of December 31, 2014 as prepared by the Executive Board.
+We therefore approve the annual financial statements of Wacker Chemie AG and the consolidated financial statements as of December 31, 2015 as prepared by the Executive Board.
 The annual financial statements of Wacker Chemie AG are hereby adopted.
-We concur with the Executive Board’s proposal for the distribution of retained profits.
+We concur with the Executive Board’s proposal for the distribution of retained profit.

 Changes in the Composition of the Supervisory and Executive Boards

-Dr. Bernd W. Voss, a longstanding member of the Supervisory Board, stepped down effective December 31, 2014.
-We thank him for his valuable and beneficial support over the years and wish him all the best.
-He was succeeded by Dr. Andreas Biagosch, who was appointed to the Supervisory Board by court order effective January 26, 2015.
+After many years as a Supervisory Board member, Dr. Bernd W. Voss left the Supervisory Board effective December 31, 2014.
+He was succeeded by Dr. Andreas Biagosch, who was appointed by court order on January 26, 2015.

 The Supervisory Board expresses its thanks to the Executive Board and to the company’s employees and employee representatives.
-Their efforts have helped achieve another successful year for Wacker Chemie AG.
+Their efforts have helped Wacker Chemie AG have another successful year.

 The Supervisory Board